loginom/loginom-help-en-omegat/data/processors/control/submodel.md

 ## Ports

 Initially, there are no input and output ports.
 They are created by users in the wizard.
-It is possible to set random number of the following input/output ports for the *Supernode*:
+It is possible to set the random number of the following input/output ports for the *Supernode*:

 ### Input